University Organization, Governance, and Governing Bodies

 • Commander of the Order of Academic Palms.

-Vice-President of the Board of Directors of the University of Montpellier
+Vice Chair of the Board of Trustees of the University of Montpellier

 (elected on December 17, 2025)

-Nicolas Marty, 46, is a lecturer in public law at the Institut de Préparation à l'Administration Générale (IPAG) in Montpellier, where he has also been director since January 2020 (re-elected for a second term in January 2025).
+Nicolas Marty, 46, is an associate professor of public law at the Institut de Préparation à l’Administration générale (IPAG) in Montpellier, where he has also served as director since January 2020 (re-elected for a second term in January 2025).

 Nicolas Marty specializes in administrative law and, as such, has been a member of the Montpellier Center for Administrative Research and Studies (CREAM) since 2002.
-Through his affiliation with IPAG, he is involved in preparing students for various civil service examinations in all three branches of the civil service, has contributed to several exam preparation books, and has served on various exam juries, particularly for local civil service positions.
+Through his affiliation with IPAG, he is involved in preparing students for various civil service exams across all three branches of the civil service, has contributed to the writing of several exam preparation books, and has served on various exam boards, particularly for local government positions.

-He has also been Vice President of the National Conference of Directors of Institutes and Centers for General Administration Training (IPAG-CPAG), responsible for statutes and research, since 2020.
+He has also served as vice president of the National Conference of Directors of Institutes and Centers for Civil Service Preparation (IPAG-CPAG), overseeing bylaws and research, since 2020.

-• Since January 2025: re-election to the management of IPAG in Montpellier
+• Since January 2025: Re-elected as director of IPAG in Montpellier

-• Since 2020: Vice President of the National Conference of IPAG-CPAG Directors, responsible for statutes and research
+• Since 2020: Vice President of the National Conference of IPAG-CPAG Directors, responsible for bylaws and research

-• 2020: Election to the management of IPAG in Montpellier
+• 2020: Election for the leadership of the IPAG in Montpellier

 • Since 2012: Member of the IPAG Management Board

-• Since 2009: Senior Lecturer at the University of Montpellier
+• Since 2009: Associate Professor at the University of Montpellier

 • 2005–2007: Assistant Professor (full-time)